 You may not even notice your mind is full of these contradictions because they act on a subconscious level.
-But these contradictions are what causes your actions and inaction.
+But these contradictions are what cause your actions and inaction.

-4. You find it difficult to connect with others on a deeper level.
+4. For relationships, it can prevent you from connecting with others on a deeper level.

 No one will understand you when you hide your true self from them.

-The disadvantage about hiding your authentic self is it makes you feel disconnected with other people.
+The disadvantage of hiding your authentic self is it makes you feel disconnected from other people.
 People don’t get to know the real you and that’s why no one understands you.
 You can be in a crowded place, a party or with a group of friends and yet still feel very lonely.

 This loneliness is just an effect of low self-esteem.
 Low self-esteem makes you feel defective internally as though you are the only one who is unworthy.
 But in reality, many others feel the same way about themselves too.
 And just like you, they aren’t sharing their vulnerability with others, so no one knows.

-5. You have trust issues with yourself and others.
+5. It can cause you to have trust issues with yourself and others.

 Doubts create tension in relationships.

-When we believe we aren’t worthy for love, our mind will look for evidence to reaffirm that belief.
-No matter how loving our partner is, we will still be able to find small, little things where they aren’t being loving enough.
-For example, not taking out the trash bag, not knowing what we want or not remembering the details etc.
+When we believe we aren’t worthy of love, our mind will look for evidence to reaffirm that belief.
+No matter how loving our partner is, we will still be able to find small, little things where they aren’t loving enough.
+For example, not taking out the trash bag, not knowing what we want or not remembering the details, etc.

 This creates tensions in our relationships.
 Our partner will soon get frustrated by our lack of trust in them and nitpicking.
 People with low self-esteem yearn for love too.
-But ultimately, it’s our belief that we don’t deserve love that will push our partner away.
+But ultimately, it’s our belief that we don’t deserve to be loved that will push our partner away.

-Depression aren’t always caused by low self-esteem.
+Depression isn’t always caused by low self-esteem.
 But if you have low self-esteem, you have a higher risk of developing depression.

 With my own experience with depression, even though low self-esteem wasn’t the triggering event, it’s the one that sent me down a downward spiral and brought out all the painful feelings like shame.